TomLXXVI/python-hvac/README.md

 **vapor_compression**<br>
 Furthermore, sub-package `heat_transfer.heat_exchanger.fin_tube` also contains a model for a plain fin-tube, counter-flow air evaporator and similar air condenser.
-These models are used, together with a model for a fixed or variable speed compressor, in the module `machine_bis` of sub-package `vapor_compression`.
+These models are used together with a model for a fixed or variable speed compressor in the module `machine_bis` of sub-package `vapor_compression`.
-Purpose of this module is to simulate the steady-state performance of a single-stage air conditioning machine (vapor compression machine, heat pump).
+Purpose of this module is to simulate the steady-state performance of a single-stage vapor compression machine (air conditioning machine, heat pump).
-Multiple examples of such simulations have been included in the folder `vapor_compression` of `docs/examples`.
+Several application examples have been included in the folder `vapor_compression` of `docs/examples`.

 **vrf_system**<br>
 This sub-package can be used to model a VRF-system in relation to the building